 Day 2: Bellingham to San Juan Island

-Next, take the stunning Chuckanut Drive Scenic Byway toward Anacortes, where ferries depart to the San Juan Islands (make sure to check the ferry schedule, make reservations in advance, and show up early).
+Afterward, take the stunning Chuckanut Drive Scenic Byway toward Anacortes, where ferries depart to the San Juan Islands (make sure to check the ferry schedule, make vehicle reservations in advance, and show up early).
 The drive takes around an hour, so there’s time to enjoy the views of Samish Bay with the San Juan Islands in the distance.
 And, of course, stop for oysters.

 In Bow, Taylor Shellfish Farms’ Samish Oyster Bar and Shellfish Market is great for a casual lunch of freshly shucked oysters.
 Visit on the weekdays to avoid a crush of shellfish lovers.
-You might get to try an Olympia oyster (known as the Oly) – a smaller, more sensitive species than the common Pacific oyster.
+You might get to try an Olympia oyster (known as the Oly).
+This Washington oyster played an important part in Native American culture, and overharvesting and pollution almost drove them into extinction.
+Today, Taylor Shellfish Farms is working to help bring back the Oly by participating in the Supporting Oyster Aquaculture and Restoration initiative.

 If upscale dining is more your style, consider stopping at The Oyster Bar, also located along Chuckanut Drive.
 Diners can enjoy six different kinds of oysters offered at its raw bar, all sourced from Washington and British Columbia waters.

-San Juan Island
+Day 3: San Juan Island

 Start your first day in the islands with a morning farm tour at Westcott Bay Shellfish Co., a family-run aquaculture farm near Roche Harbor.
 Tours take place during low tide and include six raw oysters and a drink.
 A staff member will answer questions and give a behind-the-scenes look at shellfish cultivation and harvesting.
 Westcott farms both the Pacific oyster and the Olympia, and they invest in clean water and sustainability practices.